EBFMM/Practical-Help-Desk/README.md

 Solution Methodology:
 1. Check power cable is correctly plugged in, if plugged into an extension (power bar) check that it hasn't been powered off and check PSU power switch is in ON position.
+2. Verify both outlet and power bar are functioning properly, could plug in a known working device to test.